- Oops!Something went wrong.Please try again later.

 Have Earnings And Dividends Been Growing?

 Businesses with strong growth prospects usually make the best dividend payers, because it's easier to grow dividends when earnings per share are improving.
-If earnings fall far enough, the company could be forced to cut its dividend.
+If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
 For this reason, we're glad to see Bank of N.T.
-Butterfield & Son's earnings per share have risen 19% per annum over the last five years.
+Butterfield & Son's earnings per share have risen 13% per annum over the last five years.

-Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
-In the past five years, Bank of N.T.
-Butterfield & Son has increased its dividend at approximately 34% a year on average.
-Both per-share earnings and dividends have both been growing rapidly in recent times, which is great to see.
+The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
+In the last four years, Bank of N.T.
+Butterfield & Son has lifted its dividend by approximately 45% a year on average.
+It's exciting to see that both earnings and dividends per share have grown rapidly over the past few years.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.